swiftlang/swift-evolution/proposals/xxxx-extend-generic-static-member-lookup.md

 The second option is a much better choice that avoids having to do a global lookup and conformance checking and is consistent with semantics of leading dot syntax, namely, the requirement that result and base types of the chain have to be equivalent.
 This leads to a new rule: if the result type of a static member conforms to the declaring protocol, it should be possible to reference such a member on a protocol metatype, using leading dot syntax, by implicitly replacing the protocol with a conforming type.

-> **Note:** If member returns a function type or an optional value type-checker considers “result type” (for purposes of base type inference) to be a result type of a function type and/or wrapped value of an optional type (if optional itself doesn’t conform to a required protocol).
-This enables calls to properties and optional chaining of member chains starting from protocol metatypes.
+> **Note:** If a member returns a function type or an optional value, the type-checker considers “result type” (for the purposes of base type inference) to be a result type of a function type and/or wrapped value of an optional type (if `Optional` itself doesn’t conform to a required protocol).
+This enables calls to properties, and optional chaining of member chains, starting from protocol metatypes.

 This approach works well for references without an explicit base, let’s consider an example: